 Uncertainty parameters are estimated by looking at the movement, or deviation, in prices from one day to the next.
 However, some of this movement is due to expected factors, not uncertainty.
-For instance, gas prices are expected to be higher during winter or as we move toward winter.
-This expectation is already included in the gas price forecast and should not be considered a shock, or random event.
-To capture only the random or uncertain portion of price movements, a price index is developed that takes into account the expected portion of price movements.
-Three categories of price expectations are calculated:
+For

 Seasonal Median: The level of gas prices may be different from one year to the next.
 While this can be attributed to random movements or shocks in the gas markets, it is not a short-term event and should not be included in the short-term uncertainty process.
 To account for this possible difference in the level of gas prices, the median gas price for each season and year is calculated.
 For example, Sumas prices in the winter of 2018 average \$2.68/MMBtu.